This is chapter 4 of Window Weather, a serial fiction novel on FITK

 The deli on Pike Place was crowded, as it always was on a Saturday afternoon.
 The pastrami on sourdough was billed as ‘Seattle’s best.’

-“You’ve never spoken of your Father,” said Molly, beginning a conversation that had been long overdue.
-It wasn’t as if Sean was avoiding it, it was just that he felt that there was little to say and what there was made for a poor story.
+“You’ve never spoken of your Father,” said Molly, thinking that had this conversation was long overdue.
+If Sean was avoiding it, it might have been that he felt that there was little to say.

 “My mother didn’t like to talk about him.
 Whenever she did, which was only after I asked, she said that she didn’t know.
 She had been, by her own admission, ‘more than a little wild’ when she attended college, but she also said she didn’t regret having me.
 That much was clear by the way she raised me.”

 “What do you think?” said Molly.
 She wasn’t buying that version.
 Sean didn’t either—once he was old enough to know a little about how the world works.

 “I’m not going to call mom a liar, especially since she isn’t around to defend herself, but I think she knew who my father was and knew him well,” said Sean, “I think she was always in contact with him.
 She made phone calls late at night.
 Those were the only times that she would lock herself in her bedroom.
 When I was a junior in high school and thinking about college there had been several of these sessions.
 After the calls, she would be obviously upset.
 When I was accepted at CMU the calls seemed to stop.”

 “Why Carnegie Mellon?” said Molly, “You were smart enough for MIT.”

 “CMU had always been one of the better schools in computer science, and they were far ahead with the development of their information systems’ real-world applications.
 I really only had one chance of making it and they seemed to be my best shot.”

 “So, do you think your mother was talking to your father?” asked Molly.